JulianKarrer/shard/README.md

 Shard transpiles to GLSL and is compatible with online platforms for shader art such as [Shadertoy](https://www.shadertoy.com/) and [GLSL Sandbox](https://glslsandbox.com/), but aims to provide cleaner syntax and convenient functions to make life easier.

 Fragment shaders are functions that maps a position on the screen, current timestamp and other attributes to an output colour with no other side effects.
-This problem obviously lends itself to a purely functional programming language with no side effects.
+This problem naturally lends itself to a purely functional programming language with no side effects.

-Shard does not aim to be a general purpose language and is not Turing complete, but rather *helpfully* restrictive for the given problem: all valid Shard programs are guaranteed to terminate and produce the expected type.
+Shard does not aim to be a general purpose language and is not Turing complete, but rather *helpfully* restrictive for the given problem: all valid Shard programs are guaranteed to terminate and produce the expected output type.

 Shard is currently in early development and many of the features invisioned are not a reality *yet*.
 Contact me for any information: jk@studioerika.de